 Seven Practices for Safer Computing

-ever have imagined.
-Thanks to the Internet, you can order books,
+imagined.
+Thanks to the Internet, you can order books, clothes, or

-clothes, or appliances online; reserve a hotel room across the ocean;
+appliances online; reserve a hotel room across the ocean; download music

-download music and games; check your bank balance 24 hours a day; or
+and games; check your bank balance 24 hours a day; or access your

-access your workplace from thousands of miles away.
-The flip-side, however, is that the Internet
+workplace from thousands of miles away.
+The flip-side, however, is

-- and the anonymity it affords - also can give online scammers,
+that the Internet - and the anonymity it affords - also can give online

-hackers, and identity thieves access to your computer, personal
+scammers, hackers, and identity thieves access to your computer,

 Click here to learn